Stay in the loop

 Alight’s work in Rwanda is grounded in community collaboration and care.
 Across five refugee camps, Alight delivered critical nutrition services, supporting more than 11K pregnant women and nursing mothers, while 12K children under two-years-old received enriched supplements to prevent malnutrition.
 Over 18K young people accessed our safe, youth-friendly centers for counseling, health education, and supportive services – giving them the knowledge and confidence to make informed choices and build healthier futures.

-With our violence prevention initiatives, more than 631K people were reached with awareness campaigns, while 61 community structures actively championed survivor support and protection.
+As part of our violence prevention program, we have provided 638K+ service interactions, while 61 community structures actively championed survivor support and protection.
 Livelihood programs engaged over 300 youth and women in skills training, entrepreneurship, and cooperative businesses, with 100 students graduating from coding school and 20 placed in internships.
+Read more about our impact in the FY25 Annual Report.

 Stay connected and learn how we respond to emergencies, amplify displaced voices, and provide sanctuary for those facing adversity.